agakadela/JS-quiz-app/README.md

 ## Configuration

 You can configure the project by editing the `data.json` file.
+Every time you run the project, questions array will be shuffled, so every time you run the project, you will get different questions.

 1. Add your **questions** to the `data.json` file.
    It is a set of objects.
 Each object has the following properties: